ungive/discord-music-presence/documentation/translations.md

 - New commits should now properly link to your GitHub account.
 - Older commits won't automatically be linked but they can be, by adding your e-mail address to this file in the repository: [`.mailmap`](https://github.com/music-presence/translations/blob/main/.mailmap).
-Let me know and I will add it for you, you may also create a pull request.
+Let me know and I will add it for you.
+You may also create a pull request.

 Feel free to ping me if you want to test it out.
 Make a single translation, then I'll push it to the repo